Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Consider the amount of ultraviolet radiation exposure your baby will be getting, and plan on appropriate clothing (long sleeves, hat, etc.).

-Or use sun avoidance techniques: umbrella, picking a shady valley hike with no summit exposure, frequent shade breaks along the trail.
+Or use sun avoidance techniques: pack a hiking umbrella, picking a shady valley hike with no summit exposure, frequent shade breaks along the trail.

 Baby hiking carriers come in so many varieties that it's almost frightening: